ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 A Self-Select Stocks & Shares ISA is an investment alternative to a Cash ISA, into which you can invest your full £20,000 ISA allowance this financial year, completely tax free.
 A Self-Select ISA will provide you with the opportunity to invest in a wide range of UK and international share markets, active funds (also known as Unit Trusts or OEICS) or Investment Trusts, and tracker funds known as Exchange Traded Funds.
 You can also buy corporate bonds listed on recognised exchanges, and bonds issued by the UK or Eurozone governments.

 Any capital growth earned, that’s the increase in value of the shares you hold, from investments you hold within a Self-Select ISA will be exempt from tax.

 Investors who are planning to grow their investments over the longer term can take advantage of compounding through tax free dividend re-investment – a valuable tool for those planning to grow their wealth over time.

 It is important to note that investments can result in capital loss.
 While over the longer term, the financial markets historically outperform savings accounts, volatility can result in values going down as well as up.

-Typically, you will open a Self-Select Investment ISA through a stockbroker or fund platform.
-You can find our comprehensive Stocks and Shares ISA comparison here.
+Typically, you will open a Self-Select Stocks & Shares ISA through a stockbroker or fund platform.
+You can find our comprehensive ISA comparison here.